matanox/clojure-tutorial/readme.md

 (defn my-function [a b] (* ab))      ; shorter form of the same
 ```

-On your second pass here, make sure going to [Using and Defining functions like a boss](functions-in-depth.md) for the full tour of how functions are defined and used in clojure!
+On your second pass here, make sure proceeding to [Using and Defining functions like a boss](functions-in-depth.md) for the full tour of how functions are defined and used in clojure!

 Definitions (values and functinos alike) are accessible inside their scope or if they have been summoned into scope from a [namespace]([namespaces page](namespaces.md)), quite equivalently to how imports work in other languages.

-#### calling java and javascript
+### calling java and javascript

 A list expression can also invoke any Java thingy at all, thus letting you fully reuse Java code.
 While the syntax for that uses the same list syntax where the first list item is the "what" and the others are the arguments, clojure provides equivalent convenience forms per Java interop verb (which are actually implemented under-the-hood as macros).
 ```clojure